 Environmental receptor Assessment- Likely significant effect?
 Air quality Plans should prevent development from contributing to, or being put at risk by, air pollution.
-The 4 small housing allocations in the SNP are not near any busy roads or industrial uses so new residents are unlikely to be influenced by poor quality air emissions.
+The 5 small housing allocations in the NP are not near any busy roads or industrial uses so new residents are unlikely to be influenced by poor quality air emissions.
 These proposals are unlikely to increase traffic congestion or create air quality problems for nearby residents or biodiversity hotspots.
 Biodiversity Plans should identify important biological features and work to protect and enhance these.
-There appear to be no designated wildlife sites in the SNP area.
-Only small scale development is proposed in the SNP which is unlikely to have a significant impact on existing environmental assets.
-To enhance biodiversity in the area the plan is proposing 7 local green spaces.
+Only small-scale development is proposed in the NP which is unlikely to have a significant impact on existing environmental assets.
+None of the proposed sites are located near to any designated wildlife sites.
+To enhance biodiversity in the area the plan is proposing 6 local green spaces and the designation of a settlement gap.
 Landscape Development should seek to promote or reinforce local distinctive landscape features.
-Policy 7 of the SNP encourages design in keeping with local development style and the features of local character areas as defined by the character assessment.
-The SNP area has no nationally important landscape designations.
+Policy N8 and N9 of the NP encourages design in keeping with local development style and the features of local character areas as defined by the character assessment and protects the existing landscape between Bishop Norton and Atterby.
 Material Assets These refer to physical infrastructure including social infrastructure, transport infrastructure, water, and energy infrastructure.
-The existing infrastructure in the SNP area and nearby appears to have the capacity to meet the likely demands to come from its 4 small housing allocations.
+The existing infrastructure in the NP area and nearby appears to have the capacity to meet the likely demands to come from its 5 small housing allocations.
 Population Plans should encourage development that adds to the overall quality of the area, establishes a strong sense of place, is visually attractive, and contributes to safe and accessible environments.
-The SNP is proposing 4 small housing allocations which will lie within the development footprint of the village.
+The NP is proposing 5 small housing allocations which will lie within, or directly adjoining, the development footprint of the villages.
 Its policies will ensure that development of these sites will be in keeping with local character features and be in easy reach of existing facilities and also suitably linked to existing road and footpath networks.
-Health Plans should promote healthy communities by emphasising the value of social and recreational facilities including open space and recreational facilities.
-The SNP protects existing community facilities in the village and would support new ones where suitable.
-It designates 7 local green spaces and identifies footpaths and cycle ways in the plan area.
+Health Plans should promote healthy communities by emphasising the value of social and recreational The NP designates 6 local green spaces and identifies footpaths and cycle ways in the plan area.

+Environmental receptor Assessment- Likely significant effect? facilities including open space and recreational facilities.
 Natural resources Plans should protect and enhance soils particularly best and most versatile agricultural land.
 The plan should, where relevant, recognise the need for a sufficient supply of minerals and making best use of these finite resources.
-The SNP does not impact on surrounding farmland in use and would not impact on the supply of minerals.
+The NP does not impact on surrounding farmland in use and would not impact on the supply of minerals.
 Climate change Plans should try and reduce our contribution to, and better prepare for the effects of, climate change.
-The SNP's small housing allocations are unlikely to increase car use in the plan area significantly.
-Areas in flood risk zones 2 and 3 lie largely to the west of the village but these do not impact on the SNP's allocations which lie in flood zone 1.
+The NP's small housing allocations are unlikely to increase car use in the plan area significantly.
+Areas of flood risk lie largely to the north of the village but these do not impact on the NP's allocations which lie in flood zone 1.
 Water New and existing development should not contribute to or be put at risk from water pollution.
-It is understood that the SNP's proposals are unlikely to contaminate any nearby water bodies or affect water supply or impact on any groundwater source protection zones that may exist in the SNP area.
-The four allocated sites are all within a Source Protection Zone.
-As part of any development of the sites, the Environment Agency will require additional information demonstrating how risks to groundwater/ the SPZ will be mitigated for any development where non mains disposal of foul water is proposed.
-Any such proposals may require an environmental permit.
-The EA has further said that allocation of a site within a neighbourhood plan, or planning permission does not infer that an environmental permit will be granted.
+It is understood that the NP's proposals are unlikely to contaminate any nearby water bodies or affect water supply or impact on any groundwater source protection zones that may exist in the NP area.